-There are several types of Technical Charts available which a technical analyst can use for the purpose of technical analysis.Following four types of Charts are popular among the traders or technical analysts : –
+There are four types of Technical Charts available which a technical analyst can use for the purpose of technical analysis.Two types of Technical Charts are popular among the traders or technical analysts.
+These are OHLC and Candlestick Charts.

 The portion of line extending above the right tick and below the left tick shows the high and low the price touched while trading.So an OHLC Chart is called as Open High Low Close Chart.It is also known as a Bar Chart.